luv-sic/fetch-beacon/README.md

 Same as [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), except folloing option.

-Unlike fetch, `fetch-beacon` will throw an Error if the response status code is not 2XX.
+Unlike fetch, `fetch-beacon` will throw an Error if the response status code is not 2XX, it will cache the failed request when get below status code and retry it when document load again.

-#### options.retry
-Type: `number`,
-Default: 2

-Retry failed request if get one of following code.

 Status codes: 408 413 429 500 502 503 504